ccmbioinfo/ccm_benchmate/docs/project.md

 # Project Meta Module

-Project meta module is the main connector between the other modules and your knowlede base.
+Project meta module is the main connector between the other modules and your knowledge base.
 This module is responsible for:

 - Reading and writing project meta data
 - Reading and writing outputs from other modules